sbt/sbt-native-packager/src/sphinx/recipes/package_configuration.rst

 This pattern may be useful in other scopes as well.
 First we define an *AutoPlugin* that sets a build environment.

 .. code-block :: scala

-    import sbt._
+    // A working example of this is available at https://github.com/ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example import sbt._
     import sbt.Keys._
     import sbt.plugins.JvmPlugin